Table of Contents

 But you’ll also notice that there’s a second link in the email.
 That link doesn’t just go to the homepage of our support center.
 It goes directly to an article about how to connect your billing data to Baremetrics.
 It’s there to support the main call to action, not an additional task.

 I’ll talk more about this in the next tip, but just think to yourself—what’s the most important action item a new user needs to do in order to get started with your product?

 The answer to that will determine what the main call to action for your welcome email should be.

-3. Don’t overwhelm your users with too many emails at once
+3. Don’t send too many onboarding welcome emails at once

 Have you ever signed up for a SaaS product (or any other type of subscription) and been bombarded with multiple emails all at once?

 It can feel overwhelming, and honestly, nobody wants to receive more emails than necessary.

 The solution is easy.
 Think about all the necessary information a new user needs to know on their first day of signing up.
 Then, condense it into a single email.

 This will force you to cut out all the unnecessary details you would’ve tried to put into two or three emails.
 When it comes to giving out information—particularly through email—the more concise you can be, the better.

 Here’s an example of a series of welcome emails I received that could have easily been condensed to one or two emails at the absolute most.
 This is not shot at the company (they’re building a cool product), but it’s a good learning lesson.